Where to exchange money for Japanese yen

 Even if you are not aware of the latest official exchange rate on the financial markets, you can approximately find out how convenient a currency exchange rate is by using a simple technique.

-As you can see in the example pic below, a currency exchange store always displays two prices for each currency, a sell price and a buy price.
+As you can see in the example pic below, a currency exchange store always displays two prices for each currency, a

 The first price is for those who want to buy foreign currency by paying it in yen (for example Japanese people leaving for foreign countries), the second price refers to those who want to buy yen by paying them in their currency (for example tourists arriving in Japan).